 In this tutorial, we will show you how to install Nagios on CentOS 6.
 For those of you who didn’t know, Nagios is open-source software that can be used for network and infrastructure monitoring.
 Nagios will monitor servers, switches, applications, and services.
 It alerts the System Administrator when something went wrong and also alerts back when the issues have been rectified.
 Resources that can be monitored include CPU, memory, and disk space loads, log files, temperature, or hardware errors.
-It can monitor various parameters and problems for services like HTTP, SMTP, DNS, and with the help of plugins, it can be highly extended.
+It can monitor various parameters and problems for services like HTTP, SMTP, and DNS, and with the help of plugins, it can be highly extended.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Nagios on centos 6.
+I will show you the step-by-step installation of Nagios on centos 6.